kehers/kehers.github.com/_posts/2016-09-30-creating-app-subdomains-for-users.markdown

 (Note: I added a dot after alias.mood.board when adding the CNAME because the domain dashboard requires this)

 [^1]: The HTTP_HOST server variable can be a little tricky.
 Read more about this here: [shiflett.org/blog/2006/mar/server-name-versus-http-host](http://shiflett.org/blog/2006/mar/server-name-versus-http-host).
-If you have a simple straightforward server Apache setup, you should be fine though.
+If you have a simple and straightforward server setup, you should be fine though.